Transport in Edinburgh: Forth hovercraft

 Proposals were put forward by Fife Council in 2004 for a passenger ferry service to operate between Kirkcaldy and Leith.
 The plans envisaged a half-hourly service across the Firth of Forth, operational by 2008, with two vessels capable of carrying up to 150 passengers.

 An experimental hovercraft service ran in summer 2007 between Kirkcaldy and Seafield, operated by Stagecoach Group.
 Journey times were 18 minutes and the service was used by around 32,000 passengers.

 Cross-Forth proposals were revived in 2009 when Edinburgh Council began to examine the possibility of beginning either a ferry service between Burntisland and Granton, or the revival of the hovercraft service.

 In January 2010, Stagecoach set up a joint venture with hovercraft makers the Bland Group to run a hovercraft service, and secured funding of around £14 million.
 Subject to funding Edinburgh and Fife councils, the companies hoped to construct a dedicated hovercraft terminal near the promenade at Portobello and begin passenger operation by 2012.
 They estimated 870,000 people would use the hovercraft service each year, and sailings would connect with local bus services into Edinburgh and around Fife.
-In 2017, The City of Edinburgh Council refused planning permission to construct a hovercraft terminal at Portobello.
+In 2017, the City of Edinburgh Council refused planning permission to construct a hovercraft terminal at Portobello.

 High-speed rail

 Community and business leaders in Edinburgh have voiced support for the construction of a high-speed rail link between Glasgow and Edinburgh to reduce current journey times between Scotland's two main cities.
-Currently Abellio ScotRail operate a shuttle service, every 15 minutes between 7am and 7pm, between the two cities on the Glasgow to Edinburgh (via Falkirk High) line, with journeys taking around 50 minutes.
+Currently ScotRail operate a shuttle service, with two to four trains per hour from 06:00 to 23:45, between the two cities on the Glasgow to Edinburgh (via Falkirk High) line, with journeys taking around 50 minutes.
 It is estimated that a high-speed maglev system would halve the journey time between the two cities.
 The UK Government has also conducted a feasibility study into ascertaining whether a high-speed Maglev network between Edinburgh and London would be economically beneficial and thus cutting down on the growth of domestic air traffic between the two cities.
 Such a system would, however require a complete new infrastructure as it is not compatible with the existing rail infrastructure.